-As you explore the world of guitar deeper, sooner or later you’ll encounter alternate tunings.
-This is when you tune your guitar to something other than the standard tuning of EADGBE.
-For example, you might tune the guitar to a chord to make a song easier to play.
+As you explore the world of guitar, sooner or later you’ll encounter alternate tunings.
+This is when you tune your guitar to something other than the standard EADGBE to make a song easier to play.

 Drop D is usually the first place you will find yourself.
-It’s the most popular alternate tuning due to its simplicity, just need to down tune your lowest string by 2 semitones and you’re done!
+It’s the most popular alternate tuning due to its simplicity.
+Just tune your lowest string down by 2 semitones and you’re done!

-So today, we’ve prepared a list of 35 of the best songs that are famously played in Drop D to give you an opportunity to try out this very popular alternate tuning.
+So today, we’ve prepared a list of 35 of the best songs in Drop D to give you an opportunity to try out this very popular alternate tuning.

 - Moby Dick by Led Zeppelin

 - Dear Prudence by The Beatles

 - Never Going Back Again by Fleetwood Mac

 - Bat Country by Avenged Sevenfold